OperationSpark/first-website/README.md

 ### Sign In to Required Accounts

 1. Sign into GitHub: <a href="https://github.com/login" target="_blank">https://github.com/login</a>
-2. Sign into Cloud9 using GitHub: Always sign into Cloud9 using GitHub - this allows you to pair your code repositories at GitHub with your Cloub9 workspaces.
-Look for the cat-icon on Cloud9:
+2. Sign into Cloud9 using GitHub: Always sign into Cloud9 using GitHub - this allows you to pair your code repositories at GitHub with your Cloub9 workspaces. <a href="https://c9.io/" target="_bank">Click this link, then look for the cat-icon on Cloud9</a>, as shown here (screens might look somewhat different - don't panic!):

 <img src="https://raw.githubusercontent.com/OperationSpark/using-c9/master/img/c9-signin-github.png">

+Once you click on the cat icon to sign in to Cloud9 using GitHub, you will eventually be taken to a temporary webpage on GitHub.
+On this page, GitHub will ask you to authorize Cloud9 to use your account.
+Click the green authorize button to move forward.
+You will then be returned to Cloud9.

 ###Creating a New GitHub Repo For Your Site